The most affordable property hotspots in Europe

 Spain – Mar Menor

 This area is also where Polaris World built its well-documented golf resorts, most within a 25-minute airport transfer.
-Re-investment and low resale prices make these a tempting proposition in 2022, with the resorts of Mar Menor, La Torre and Hacienda Riquelme among current favourites.
+Re-investment and low resale prices make these a tempting proposition, with the resorts of Mar Menor, La Torre and Hacienda Riquelme among current favourites.

 Portugal – Portimão